dmahr1/quick-reference/index.md

   - **Rotate a 2D** array by flipping rows (or columns) and then transpose.
   - `list.pop()` removes *last* element of list in O(1) time, `list.pop(0)` removes *first* element in O(n) time.
     - Use `collections.deque` for both of these to be O(1) time.
+- Inheritance vs. composition
+  - **Inheritance models "is a" relationships**: the subclass (aka derived class, subtype) inherits (aka extends, derives) from a base class (aka super class).
+    - **Abstract base classes** exist to be inherited but never instantiated.
+Derive from `abc.ABC` to prevent instantiation and use `@abc.abstractmethod` to require implementation of decorated methods in subclasses.
+    - **Multiple inheritance**, i.e. subclassing multiple superclasses, *is* allowed in Python.
+It obeys method resolution order (MRO) in `__mro__`.
+  - **Composition models "has a" relationships**: the composite class contains one or more of the component classes (the cardinality may be specified in UML diagrams).

 - TODO: all [walrus operator](https://realpython.com/python-walrus-operator/)
 - TODO: add @staticmethod, @classmethod
 - TODO: add [@property, @property.seter, @property.deleter](https://realpython.com/python-property/)